artefactual/archivematica/CONTRIBUTING.md

 We have integrated these tools with our CI, i.e. pull requests will fail to build when the tools above report errors.

-Additionally [Pylint] is used by developers internally at Artefactual to highlight other potential areas of improvement during code-review.
+Additionally [pre-commit] is used by developers internally at Artefactual to highlight other potential areas of improvement during code-review.

 #### Some extra notes